JuliaManifolds/ManifoldsBase.jl/docs/src/example.md

 nothing #hide
 ```

 Similarly, we can verify, whether a tangent vector `X` is valid.
 It has to fulfill the same size requirements and it has to be orthogonal to `p`.
 We can again use the `kwargs`, but also provide a way to check `p`, too.

 ```@example manifold-tutorial
-function check_vector(M::MySphere, p, X; kwargs...)
+function check_vector(M::ScaledSphere, p, X; kwargs...)
     size(X) != size(p) && return DomainError(size(X), "The size of $X is not $(size(p)).")
     if !isapprox(dot(p,X), 0.0; kwargs...)
         return DomainError(dot(p,X), "The tangent $X is not orthogonal to $p.")